Kazuhiro Haraguchi

-Kazuhiro Haraguchi (原口 一博, Haraguchi Kazuhiro) is a Japanese politician of the Constitutional Democratic Party of Japan and a member of the House of Representatives in the Diet (national legislature).
+Kazuhiro Haraguchi (原口 一博, Haraguchi Kazuhiro) is a Japanese politician of the Tax Cuts Japan and Yukoku Alliance, and a former member of the House of Representatives in the Diet (national legislature).

 Political career

-A native of Saga, Saga and graduate of the University of Tokyo, he was elected to the assembly of Saga Prefecture (District #1) for the first time in 1987 as a member of the Liberal Democratic Party, serving there for two times.
+A native of Saga and a graduate of the University of Tokyo, he was elected to the assembly of Saga Prefecture (District #1) for the first time in 1987 as a member of the Liberal Democratic Party, serving there for two times.
 In 1996 he was elected to the House of Representatives from Saga's 1st district for the first time as a member of the New Frontier Party (Shinshinto) after running unsuccessfully in 1993 as an independent.
 He switched to the DPJ in 1998.
 He was Minister of Internal Affairs from 2009 to 2010, in Yukio Hatoyama and Naoto Kan's Cabinets.

 Haraguchi studied Psychology at the University of Tokyo and attended the Matsushita Institute of Government and Management.
 He often appears on television in which he discusses tax, pension, and decentralization issues.

-In the 2012 general election Haraguchi lost his single-seat electorate but retained a seat in the diet through the proportional representation system.
+In the 2012 general election, Haraguchi lost his single-seat electorate but retained a seat in the diet through the proportional representation system.
 He regained his seat in the 2014 election.

+Following Constitutional Democratic Party (CDP) leader Yoshihiko Noda's announcement that the CDP and Komeito would merge to form the Centrist Reform Alliance, Haraguchi criticized Noda on X, announcing that he would not join the new party, but instead would turn his existing organization, the Yukoku Alliance, into a political party in the House of Representatives.
+Haraguchi lost his seat in the 2026 general election.

 Positions

-Haraguchi gave the following answers to the questionnaire submitted by Mainichi to parliamentarians in 2012:
+Haraguchi gave the following answers to the questionnaire submitted by the Mainichi Shimbun to parliamentarians in 2012: